-The Initial Calibration feature is used to download a calibration file into a service replacement genset control (base board).
-This section covers the procedures for performing an Initial Calibration on commercial gensets.
+The Initial Calibration feature is used to download a calibration file into a corrupt control that will not respond to an Update Calibration.
+An Update Calibration should be used whenever possible.
+Initial Calibration should be used as a recovery method only.
+This section covers the procedures for performing an Initial Calibration for consumer products.

-Starting with version 5.5, InPower calibration files for commercial and consumer controllers can be downloaded from the InCal CD or from the CPG InCal website.
+Starting with version 5.5, InPower calibration files for commercial and consumer controllers can be downloaded from the CPG InCal website.